-If the parrot tries to talk, whistle, or move around while drinking, it may aspirate some water.
-This is the least dangerous kind of choking but is still uncomfortable.
+The parrot may aspirate water if it tries to talk, whistle, or move around while drinking.
+This is the least dangerous choking, but it’s still uncomfortable.

 Is My Parrot Choking?

-Even if it seems like choking, your parrot may not be choking at all.
+Even if it seems like choking, your parrot may not be choking.
 Birds have a variety of habits or behaviors that can be easily mistaken for choking.

 Things Mistaken For Choking